-This geek-chic bar’s claim to fame rests on its periodic table chalkboard menu that hangs on the wall behind the bar.
-The menu gives this watering hole quirky charm, with items color coded into five unique groups—sandwiches, quesadillas, appetizers, desserts, and skewers—and organized just as if they were on a true periodic table.
-The place draws a mixed crowd of computer wonks, scientists, and artists.
+This geek-chic bar’s claim to fame rests on its periodic table chalkboard menu hanging on the wall behind the bar, giving this watering hole a quirky charm.
+Menu items are color coded-into five groups—sandwiches, quesadillas, appetizers, desserts, and skewers—and organized as if on a true periodic table.
+The place draws a crowd of computer wonks, scientists, and artists.

 424 Massachusetts Ave.

-One look at Mariposa’s chalkboard menus, and you’ll see a trend: everything’s homemade, including the soups, baked goods, and breads.
-In addition to the wide selection of homemade products—be sure not to leave until you’ve tried one of their signature pretzel rolls—you can also sip fair trade and organic coffee or teas.
+One look at Mariposa’s chalkboard menus, and you’ll see a trend: everything’s homemade: soups, baked goods, and breads.
+Besides the wide selection of homemade products—be sure to try one of the signature pretzel rolls—you can also sip fair trade and organic coffee or teas.

 Central Square Theater

 450 Massachusetts Ave.